Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 → Statistical testing confirmed the uplift was significant (**Z = 2.75, p = 0.003 < 0.05**), allowing confident rejection of the null hypothesis.

-→ Observed a **medium practical effect size (Cohen's d = 0.49)**, indicating that the improvement was both statistically and commercially meaningful.

-→ Established a **95% confidence interval of ₹4.24–₹25.36**, providing a realistic estimate of the expected increase in customer spending.

 → Recommended scaling the campaign to the **18–25 customer segment** based on the observed uplift in activation rate and spending behavior.